Pediatric Herpes Simplex Virus Infection Clinical Presentation

 Genital infections

 Primary infection occurs in the absence of preexisting antibodies to herpes simplex virus, either HSV-1 or HSV-2.
 First episode nonprimary infections occur in the absence of any previous signs or symptoms of genital herpes but in the presence of preexisting heterologous antibodies.
+Formerly, HSV-2 accounted for 80-90% of herpes genitalis, however, HSV-1 has been associated with an increasing prevalence of genital outbreaks.
+[48]

 Primary infection

-Primary, first-episode genital infections are characterized by severe constitutional symptoms, including fever, malaise, and myalgias.[29]
-Itching and pain usually are the initial symptoms, followed in 24-48 hours by more troublesome signs and symptoms.
+Primary, symptomatic, first-episode genital infections are characterized by severe constitutional symptoms, including fever, malaise, and myalgias.
+[2] Itching and pain usually are the initial symptoms, followed in 24-48 hours by more troublesome signs and symptoms.

 Preexisting antibodies to HSV-1 have an ameliorating effect on the severity of disease caused by HSV-2.
-Previous orofacial infection with HSV-1 generally protects a person against infection with HSV-1 but not HSV-2.
+Previous orofacial infection with HSV-1 generally protects a person against genital infection with HSV-1 but not HSV-2.

 Reactivation